This degree has two stages, each comprising 120 credits.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On successfully completing this undergraduate course, you’ll be awarded a diploma of higher education.
-The exact title of your diploma will depend on your second subject:
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Computing & IT and a second subject.
+The title of your diploma will show your second subject:

 - Diploma of Higher Education in Computing & IT and Business